DebanganaBala/Bulk-RNA-Seq-Data-Analysis/README.md

 fastq file: Text-based sequencing data file format that stores both raw sequencing data and quality scores Here fastqc function is used on the fastq file to perform quality check.
 The resultant html file will be found in the working folder.

+I applied the principles learned from Muhammad Dujana's excellent instruction in the 'Bioinformatics: Learn Bulk RNA-Seq Data Analysis From Scratch' Udemy course while working with a FASTQ file in my analysis.
+For those looking to delve deeper and enhance their foundational knowledge, I highly recommend checking out the course.
+It offers a comprehensive exploration that will undoubtedly sharpen your basics and provide valuable insights into the intricacies of bioinformatics analysis.